-Working in the Academic Core
+Working in the Campus Core and Academic District

-As the working heart of the campus, the Academic Core is defined by the campus' teaching, research and administrative activities.
+As the working heart of the campus, the Campus Core and Academic District are defined by the campus' teaching, research and administrative activities.
 The focus in this area is maintaining interactions and connections between the the academic and research programs.
 The 2009 LRDP's approach to creating working communities emphasizes three characteristics critical to establishing and maintaining connections:

-- Flexibility is embedded into the plan.
+Flexibility is embedded into the plan.

-- Flexible design of facilities, classrooms and labs and organization of neighborhoods will facilitate the creation and maintenance of relationships.
+Flexible design of facilities, classrooms and labs and organization of neighborhoods will facilitate the creation and maintenance of relationships.

-- Appropriate scale matters.
+Appropriate scale matters.